 Article 50’s triggered.
 We’re leaving.
 It’s over.
 Close the shutters, wind down the blinds, the UK’s in limbo.

 To be honest, it’s pretty hard to say.
 It’s difficult to come up with a clear strategy when you have no idea what you’re strategising for.
 The fact that Brexit means Brexit equals very little.
-The unclear definition of what a soft vs a hard vs an over easy exit from the EU hasn’t really helped the dialogue.
-Europe is becoming seemingly exasperated with the UKs inability to come up with a clear and concise vision of the world after it leaves and this lack of clarity has left something of void.
+The unclear definition of what a soft versus a hard versus an over easy exit from the EU hasn’t really helped the dialogue.
+Europe is becoming seemingly exasperated with the UK's inability to come up with a clear and concise vision of the world after it leaves and this lack of clarity has left something of void.

-While this is entertaining from a political perspective (I personally have enjoyed the visible panic on the faces of the Brexit Secretary and his shadow counterpart when asked for anything more than a sound bite) it is somewhat infuriating from a business perspective.
-How can a global business with European clients based in London plan for the future when they have no idea what the terms of those relationships will look like in 2 years time?
+While this is entertaining from a political perspective, (I personally have enjoyed the visible panic on the faces of the Brexit Secretary and his shadow counterpart when asked for anything more than a sound bite) it is somewhat infuriating from a business perspective.
+How can a global business with European clients, based in London, plan for the future when they have no idea what the terms of those relationships will look like in two years' time?

 This is the question faced by many of the large London financial institutions and their leaders.
 The answers to this question are many and varied (as) can only be expected when the future landscape is so unknown.

 Some have already made up their mind.
-One leading UK bank with no European operations is preparing for the worst i.e. that they won’t be able to trade with European entities without having a European foothold.
+One leading UK bank, with no European operations, is preparing for the worst i.e. that they won’t be able to trade with European entities without having a European foothold.
 This has had a noticeable effect on the hiring market.
-They’re essentially building a new bank complete with its own front office, treasury, risk & finance architecture.
-This is an immensely complicated programme and will surely lead to a consistent stream of roles for the next 2 years at least.
+They’re essentially building a new bank complete with its own front office, treasury, risk and finance architecture.
+This is an immensely complicated programme and will surely lead to a consistent stream of roles for the next two years at least.